VIKRAM067/WinAim/README.md

 ### Installation and Running

-1. Clone the repository:
+-Clone the repository:
-2. Install dependencies:
+-Install dependencies:
 `fastapi==0.70.0
 uvicorn==0.15.0
 python-dotenv==0.19.2
 mysql-connector-python==8.0.28
 `
-3.Create a .env file in the root directory with the following configuration:
+-Create a .env file in the root directory with the following configuration:
 `MYSQL_HOST=localhost
 MYSQL_USER=root
 MYSQL_PASSWORD=your_password
 MYSQL_DATABASE=inventorymanagement
 `
-4.Run the application:
+-Run the application:
 `uvicorn main:app --reload`